 Hyperpronation can be caused by loose ankle ligaments of the arch such as the spring ligament, short and long plantar ligament, loose ligaments of the tibio-talar joint such as the deltoid, Anterior and Posterior Talofibular, Calcaneofibular ligaments or loose ligaments of the tibio-fibular joint such as the anterior interosseus membrane or proximal and distal tibiofibular ligament.
 Hyperpronation can also be mediated by chronic strain into the posterior tibial tendon and peroneus longus tendon which form a sling around the arch of the foot providing a balanced tension when they are healthy.
 Lastly, a much greater force causing hyperpronation and ankle instability is weakness of the gluteal muscles and inner quadriceps, which cause buckling of the knee and collapsing of the arch with every step that requires balancing on one foot.

-Evaluating each of these areas requires advanced musculoskeletal imaging skills and technology and treating them in a concerted fashion requires skills and experience using regenerative agents such as stem cells and platelet rich plasma to repair these areas that have a poor blood supply, which is often compounded by their distance from the heart.
+Evaluating each of these areas requires advanced musculoskeletal imaging skills and technology and treating them in a concerted fashion requires skills and experience using regenerative agents such as platelet rich plasma to repair these areas that have a poor blood supply, which is often compounded by their distance from the heart.
 Knowing when to brace and when start physical therapy is essential to successfully rehabilitating these areas.

 Orthotics and supportive shoes are essential when trying to rehabilitate an injured ankle and foot but these are rarely curative on their own.
 Knowing when conservative treatment is enough and when a regenerative treatment is necessary requires a robust evaluation that can help to inform a treatment plan no matter what level of intervention both the patient and doctor decide to start with.